redpanda-data/connect/website/docs/components/processors/grok.md

 ### Performance

 This processor currently uses the [Go RE2](https://golang.org/s/re2syntax) regular expression engine, which is guaranteed to run in time linear to the size of the input.
-However, this property often makes it less performant than pcre based implementations of grok.
+However, this property often makes it less performant than PCRE based implementations of grok.
 For more information see [https://swtch.com/~rsc/regexp/regexp1.html](https://swtch.com/~rsc/regexp/regexp1.html).

 ## Examples